kevinboone/vlc-server/radio_support/README.md

 # Internet radio support in vlc-server

 As of 0.2a, `vlc-server` has preliminary support for Internet radio streams.
-It's preliminary because, although there is provision for streams to be stored in the media database, and the clients can display and select them, there is at present no elegant way to add new streams.
-The only way to add streams is directly to the database.
+It's preliminary because, although there is provision for streams to be stored in the media database, and clients can display and select them, there is at present no elegant way to add new streams, or to edit existing ones.
+The only way to add or edit streams is directly in the database.
 There isn't even a REST API call to manage streams yet -- the administrator will need log-in access to the server host.

 The structure of the relevant database table is documented in `docs/MEDIA_DATABASE.md`.

+Having said that, with a bit of scripting, it's possible to use vlc-server as a usable radio player.

 My approach to managing radio streams at present is to maintain them in a tab-separated text file, and use a script to populate the database table from this file using `sqlite3`.
-Of course, to use this approach we might as well just as well have `vlc-server` just read the station list from a text file -- but using the media database allows for future development.
+Of course, to use this approach we might as well just as well have `vlc-server` simply read the station list from a text file -- but using the media database allows for future development.

 The only metadata stored about radio streams, other than the name and URL, are a location code and list of genre tags.
 Neither the location nor the genre tags are actually used at present -- they just get displayed by the web interface.

-In this directory is a sample station list file `stations.tsv`, which contains four columns for the four elements we store about streams.
+In this `radio_support` directory is a sample station list file `stations.tsv`, which contains four columns for the four elements we store about streams.
 There is also a simple script `vlc-server-add-station-list.sh` which parses the text file, and feeds SQL commands into `sqlite3`.
 So populating the stream list amounts to

     $ vlc-server-add-station-list stations.tsv /path/to/vlc-server.sqlite

+I must point out, however, that it's very likely that `stations.tsv` is terribly out of date, and you'll need some way to get an up-to-date list.
+For an automated approach to this, see below.

 ## What works